shinejose0007/SalesPowerBI/README.md

 - Use relationships rather than merging tables when you want to keep grain of data and avoid duplication.

 Limitations:
 - This package includes sample data and M/DAX snippets.
-It does NOT include a .pbix file because creating an actual .pbix programmatically is outside this environment.
-Use these assets to assemble the Power BI report locally.
 - The sales.csv is intentionally 'large' (~200k rows) to simulate performance considerations; in real world you may use DirectQuery or Aggregations for millions of rows.

-Files included in the zip are in the 'powerbi_package' folder.